-Before we get into how you handle guys who play games, learn how to spot them, because it is true, some guys are just not smooth.
+Before we get into how you handle guys who play games, you need to learn how to spot them.

 There are plenty of decent guys out there who are just clueless when it comes to dating.
 They don’t know what to do, what to say, or how to act.
 They are not the guys who play games and wouldn’t even know how to.